Skip to content

 The report is based on what is said during that appointment and what the examiner observes.
 It is not a review of GP notes — it is an independent assessment conducted on the day.
 What is said, and how fully, directly shapes what the report records.

-It is worth preparing for the examination — thinking through symptoms at their worst and all the ways the injury has affected daily life, not just how things feel on the day.
+Information can be prepared before the examination — including a full account of symptoms at their worst and all the ways the injury affected daily life, not just how things feel on the day.

 The prognosis period

-The prognosis period is the examiner's assessment of how long symptoms have lasted or are expected to last from the date of the accident.
-This is the most important figure in the report.
-It is the direct input into the tariff calculation — and the tariff determines the settlement value.
+The prognosis period is the direct input into the tariff calculation — the tariff determines the settlement value.

 The tariff is structured in bands: up to 3 months, 3–6 months, 6–9 months and so on up to 24 months.
 The band the prognosis period falls into determines which tariff value applies.
 The prognosis period is particularly important because even a small difference at the boundary of a band can affect the value of the claim by several hundred pounds.